A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Introduction

 \textbf{Physics-Informed Neural Networks.} Physics-Informed Neural Networks (PINN) have emerged as a promising alternative, leveraging neural networks to approximate solutions to PDEs by embedding the governing equations directly into the loss function \cite{RAISSI2019686}.
-PINNs are particularly attractive for solving problems with sparse or incomplete data.
-In specific cases where all governing equations and boundary conditions are known, PINNs can be employed as forward solvers to compute the solutions.
+In specific cases where all governing equations and boundary conditions are known, PINNs can be employed as forward solvers.
 Here, the term \textit{solver} refers to finding solutions that satisfy the governing equations, translating the problem into a constrained optimization task.
+PINN approaches also are further extended by including gradient-enhanced and modified architectures, to solve coupled PDEs in complex media \cite{ESHKOFTI2024118485, ESHKOFTI2023106908, Harandi2024}.
+These studies highlight the use of physics-informed loss functions, adaptive hyperparameter tuning, and the ability to accurately capture transient field variables.
+PINN has also been applied to plate bending problems, using strategies such as two-network PDE decomposition for linear variable-stiffness plates \cite{PENG2024107051} and energy-based transfer learning for geometrically nonlinear laminated plates \cite{HUANG2024118314}.
+Both approaches achieve high accuracy compared to FEM.
 However, this approach faces two significant challenges: (1) the training time for PINNs is still not competitive with traditional numerical solvers, except in very high-dimensional settings where classical methods struggle \cite{REZAEI2022115616, Grossmann2024}, and (2) even at their best (considering recent advances), standard PINNs perform comparably to methods like FEM, and the solutions lack generalizability to other parametric inputs.
-Consequently, the core limitations of traditional numerical methods, such as computational inefficiency and lack of flexibility for parametric variations, persist when using PINNs solely for forward problems.
-The performance of PINNs in inverse problems, model discovery, and calibration differs from their application in forward problems, with several reported advantages in these contexts \cite{Faroughi2024}.
+Consequently, computational inefficiency and lack of flexibility for parametric variations persist when using PINNs solely for forward problems.
+The performance of PINNs in inverse problems, model discovery, and calibration differs from their application in forward problems, with several reported advantages in these contexts \cite{Gültekin2025, Faroughi2024}.

-It's worth mentioning that, as a current trend, researchers are also combining ideas from FEM and neural networks to develop new deep learning-based solvers.
-See, for example, the following studies:\cite{MITUSCH2021110651, skardova2024finiteelementneuralnetwork, XIONG2025117681, li2024finitepinnphysicsinformedneuralnetwork}.
-Although these approaches offer appealing features, particularly in terms of implementation simplicity, their computational time remains comparable to the FEM, and their applicability to highly nonlinear multiphysics problems has yet to be demonstrated.